getify/You-Dont-Know-JS/types & grammar/ch3.md

 ### `Date(..)` and `Error(..)`

-The `Date(..)` and `Error(..)` native constructors are much more commonly useful than the other natives, because there is no literal form for either.
+The `Date(..)` and `Error(..)` native constructors are much more useful than the other natives, because there is no literal form for either.

 To create a date object value, you must use `new Date()`.
 The `Date(..)` constructor accepts optional arguments to specify the date/time to use, but if omitted, the current date/time is assumed.

 By far the most common reason you construct a date object is to get the current unix timestamp value (an integer number of seconds since Jan 1, 1970).
 You can do this by calling `getTime()` on a date object instance.

-An even easier way though is to just call the static helper function defined as of ES5: `Date.now()`.
+But an even easier way is to just call the static helper function defined as of ES5: `Date.now()`.
 And to polyfill that for pre-ES5 is pretty easy:

 ```js
 if (!Date.now) {